Introduction

 The effects of COPD extend beyond physical limitations.
 Many individuals face exhaustion, breathlessness, and persistent coughing, transforming everyday tasks—like climbing stairs or carrying groceries—into daunting challenges.
 These symptoms can disrupt work life, making it increasingly difficult to fulfill job responsibilities.

 Consider the real-world challenges faced by those with COPD.
 For instance, a 62-year-old woman with severe emphysema may find herself unable to walk short distances without struggling for breath.
 This often leads her to seek assistance benefits.
-Similarly, a 55-year-old man with chronic bronchitis may experience frequent hospitalizations, complicating his ability to maintain steady employment.
+Similarly, a 55-year-old man with may experience frequent hospitalizations, complicating his ability to maintain steady employment.

 SSA Criteria for COPD Disability: Key Requirements and Guidelines